 If you’re frugal and want to try transplanting spring daffodils, keep in mind that they probably won’t have the energy to flower for two or three years.
 There are things you can do, however, to help the plant get ready and increase the odds of getting new daffodil flowers after only one year.

 How to Transplant Daffodils to the Garden

 Treat the forced daffodil bulbs like prized plants in the garden.
 The better conditions you give the daffodils, the more energy they’ll be able to produce for growing a large, strong bulb.
 Moving daffodils after flowering will be more successful if you prepare them during the early spring months.

 Clip off the blooms when they begin to wither and die.
 This will eliminate energy from being diverted into possible seed production.
 Put the potted plants in a cool and sunny location and keep the soil moist, but not soggy, at all times.
 Grow the leaves as a houseplant for as long as they stay green.

 When the leaves dry out and die off, dig up the bulbs and store them in a paper bag in a cool, dark place until fall.
-If you don’t have any place to store the bulbs, plant them directly into the garden.
-Plant them about 8 inches (20 cm.) deep and keep the ground moist to encourage strong root production.
+If you don’t have any place to store the bulbs, plant them directly in the garden.
+Plant them about 8 inches (20.5 cm.) deep and keep the ground moist to encourage strong root production.

-Once you learn how to transplant daffodils to the garden, you can transfer this knowledge to any forced bulb you may receive as a gift.
+Once you learn how to transplant daffodils into the garden, you can transfer this knowledge to any forced bulb you may receive as a gift.
 Amaryllis, crocus, and tulips are popular gifts between the Christmas holidays and early spring, and transplanting all of these bulbs outdoors will eventually increase your perennial garden with very little extra effort.